-Finally, the costs of security upgrades considered capital improvements (e.g., constructing a new doorway, installing bulletproof glass, etc.), must be borne by the landlord and can later be incorporated into the monthly rent of the district office lease.
+The costs of security enhancements considered capital improvements (e.g., constructing a new doorway, installing bulletproof glass) are not reimbursable must be borne by the landlord.
+However, these costs can later be incorporated into the monthly rent of the district office lease.
 For questions on capital improvements or modifying district office leases, please contact the CAO Office of the Administrative Counsel at x56969.